TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/console.md

 The Console needs to know how the individual {{% tts %}} components are configured, so it can execute API calls correctly.
 Likewise, disabled components will cause possible respective options and menus in the Console frontend to be disabled.

+- `console.ui.account-url`: The URL that points to the root of the Account app
 - `console.ui.as.base-url`: Base URL to the HTTP API
 - `console.ui.as.enabled`: Enable Application Server related functionality in the Console
 - `console.ui.gs.base-url`: Base URL to the HTTP API